cobrbra/cobrbra/README.md

 <!DOCTYPE html>
 <html>
-## Hey!
-I'm Jacob
+	<h2> Hey!
+I'm Jacob </h2>

 I'm a PhD student at the University of Edinburgh.
 I work on statistical and machine learning techniques to analyse cancer genomics data, amidst other bits and pieces of fun stuff.
 I mostly code in R and Python.
-You can find my academic website [here](https://www.maths.ed.ac.uk/~s1505825/).
+You can find my academic website <a href = "https://www.maths.ed.ac.uk/~s1505825/">here</a>.

 PhD Progress:
 <b>|</b>||||||||||||||||||||||||||||||||||||||||>----------------------------------------------------------- <b>|</b> <br> 40.7%